Seventh-State/seventh-state-pauser/README.md

-# Seventh State Hello Plugin
+# Seventh State Khepri Pause-Minority

 This repository is a **template plugin** for Seventh State plugins.
 You can use it as a starting point for your own plugin development.